alexxozo/povDisplay/README.md

-# povDisplay
+# Persistance of Vision Display 🚨🚨🚨
-A pov(persistance of vision) display created with Arduino.
+A simple POV (persistance of vision) display created with Arduino.